A topic from the subject of Introduction to Chemistry in Chemistry.

 Main Concepts

-Reactivity: S-block elements are highly reactive due to their low ionization energies, which makes them easy to donate electrons.
+S-block elements are highly reactive due to their low ionization energies, which makes it easy for them to donate electrons.
 This reactivity increases down the group for alkali metals and from beryllium to calcium for alkaline earth metals.

 Flame Test for S-Block Elements